Qasym/miniScalaInterpreter/README.md

 # miniScalaInterpreter
 A project assignment given in Principles of Programming Languages course.
-With a given parser, we have to write a language interpreter
+With a given parser, we have to write a language interpreter following semantics provided in readme.pdf